 cc [ flag ... ] file ... -ldl [ library ... ] #include <dlfcn.h>int dlclose(void *handle);

-If the referenced object was successfully closed, dlclose() returns 0.
-If the object could not be closed, or if handle does not refer to an open object, dlclose() returns a non-zero value.
-More detailed diagnostic information will be available through dlerror().
+If the handle was successfully unreferenced, dlclose() returns 0.
+If the handle is invalid, or an error occurred as a result of unloading an object, dlclose() returns a non-zero value.
+Additional diagnostic information is available through dlerror().

 See attributes(5) for descriptions of the following attributes:

 |ATTRIBUTE TYPE||ATTRIBUTE VALUE|

 A successful invocation of dlclose() does not guarantee that the objects associated with the handle are removed from the address space of the current process.
 Objects may be referenced by multiple handles, or by other objects.
 An object is not removed from the address space of the current process until all references to that object are removed.